‘They had to come out of the closet:’ Women and seniors in Georgia rally behind Biden

 Among Georgia women, that poll showed the Democrat beating Trump by 14 points.

-Strategists from the National Republican Senatorial Committee believe that at one point, Biden hit 50 percent in Georgia, a “terrifying” figure for the NRSC as they try and defend two senate seats in the state.
+Strategists from the National Republican Senatorial Committee believe that at one point, Biden hit 50 percent in Georgia, a “terrifying” figure for the NRSC as they try and defend two U.S. Senate seats.

 “Judging by the gender gaps we are seeing in the state, Trump is in serious trouble,” said a GOP strategist familiar with races in the state.
 “It’s progressively gotten worse for Trump in the Atlanta ‘burbs as Black voters as a percentage of the electorate has increased.
 In order to win Georgia, you need to somehow perform better with Black voters -- which is not happening with this president -- or improve numbers in suburban areas with college-educated whites.
 And he’s losing them.”